 The thing with technology is that it is constantly progressing.
-Everyday there is a new introduction or addition of features that would make a wonderful change to what you are doing technology-wise, whether it is the development of mobile apps, websites, or in the arena of programming languages.
+Every day there is a new introduction or addition of features that would make a wonderful change to what you are doing technology-wise, whether it is the development of mobile apps, websites, or in the arena of programming languages.
 Like, one such introduction was in the form of Golang, also known as Go, which is a programming language launched in the year 2009.
 Since then it has been growing constantly and today has found a place of its own among the other programming languages.

-To start with, did you know that this Google’s very own open-source programming language was rated as the most prominent one of the year in TIOBE index.
-In fact, it won’t be surprising if very soon it breaks into top ten list of most-used languages.
-In just the period of one year, GoLang has witnessed tremendous prominence and it is only going higher in the graph.
+In this blog, we would be discussing everything about Go or GoLang and tell you why it is time to learn this new programming language.
+To start with, did you know that this Google’s very own open-source programming language was rated as the most prominent one of the year in the TIOBE index.
+In fact, it won’t be surprised if very soon it breaks into the top ten lists of most-used languages.
+In just a period of one year, GoLang has witnessed tremendous prominence and it is only going higher in the graph.
 The top reasons why firms like using GoLang is owing to the following reasons:

 - With GoLang, it is easier to handle even more than 200GB of the incoming data each day.

 Below we have discussed in depth the pros and cons of using GoLang programming language:

 Ever since its launch, GoLang programming language has witnessed exponential growth in its usage, mainly in the last few years.
 It is like every startup business is using Go for its backend system.

 The reasons why developers are absolutely adored by GoLang is because: